freeipa/freeipa-kustomize/config/static/nodes/rpm-overrides/README.md

-# Setting the runc environment
+# Installing custom RPM packages

-This configuration install into the pool indicated a custom runc version by installing a RPM package.
+This configuration allow to install custom RPM packages into the OPC nodes by specifying a list of URLs where the packages can be found.
 By default it installs the package for "worker" and "master" nodes, but we can change that behavior.

 Basic usage: